PLEASE NOTE: the application deadline for this year has now passed

 CENTA recognises that a diversity of pathways through education exist and that there may be challenges to studying for a PhD alongside other personal commitments.
 Our assessment of applicant’s eligibility and experience involves appraisal of track records.
 If disclosed, the supervisors, host institution recruitment teams and the CENTA board will take into consideration circumstances that may have taken time away from study and thus limited the candidate’s opportunity to demonstrate their full educational potential, for example through parental leave, other caring responsibilities, ill-health, disabilities or the need to engage in paid work.
 Each application will be considered individually.

 CENTA studentships are for 3.5 years and are funded by NERC.
-In addition to the full payment of their tuition fees, successful candidates will receive the following financial support:
+Successful home-fees-eligible candidates will receive: